 The Line Between Polyvagal Theory and Trauma

-For Stephen Porges, the polyvagal theory and trauma are indivisible.
-This theory gives an explanation of how our bodies react to traumatic events.
+Stephen Porges claims that the polyvagal theory and trauma are indivisible.
+His theory gives an explanation of how our bodies react to traumatic events.
 It emphasizes that the nervous system has more than one defense strategy against danger, not only the classic fight/flight strategy.
 In fact, it claims that, without being aware of it, our brains are constantly evaluating risks in the environment, minute after minute, day after day.

 For some people, it’s the physical characteristics of what they see, hear, or smell that trigger fight/flight behavior.
 Others may not respond to the stimulus in the same way.
 Thus, the crucial factor isn’t the traumatic event, it’s the individual’s response to it.